Ferry, luggage, bikes, and pacing

 The prettiest property is not always the right first answer if it makes every arrival, checkout, and rainy return from downtown a bigger project than you wanted.

-Mackinac is one of the rare places where moving a little slower is part of the value, harbor walks, porches, and carriage pace are features, not wasted time.
+Mackinac is one of the rare places where porches, harbor walks, and carriage pace are the point, not the pause before the next thing.

 Ferry arrival at Mackinac Island harbor